Quiz yourself

 Below are 2 excellent, hands-on drills we developed for the Writer’s Block Fixer tool.

-Writer’s block Drill 1: Trash Draft Blitz
+Fixing writer’s block trick 1: Trash Draft Blitz drill

 Kill perfectionism, over-editing, difficulties getting started, low energy, burnout, and tired imagination.